Using Artificial Intelligence to Schedule Athletics Meets

 3

-Distance Measurer — measures and records the distance jumped.
-Must stand at the side of the sand pit.
+Distance Measurer — measures from take-off point to landing and records the distance.
+Must stand at the side of the pit.
 Use a second person to help record if possible.

 4

-Safety & Sandpit Monitor — looks out for hazards, ensures the area is clear before each jump and rakes the pit.
+Safety & Sandpit Monitor — ensures the area is clear before each jump and rakes the pit between attempts.

 You Will Require